 For complete details, download the Comprehensive Commercial Rebate Program Manual or explore the sections below.

-According to the Department of Energy, lighting and space heating/cooling account for the majority of commercial-sector electricity consumption in the United States.
-Businesses have a great opportunity to reduce overhead costs by upgrading their lighting technologies and HVAC equipment and by installing VFDs to control motor loads.
-With modern technology advancements, businesses can save energy and money without sacrificing comfort or lighting quality.
+According to the Department of Energy, lighting, heating and cooling account for the majority of commercial-sector electricity consumption in the United States.
+Businesses have a great opportunity to reduce overhead costs by upgrading their lighting and HVAC equipment and by installing VFDs to control motor loads, saving energy and money without sacrificing comfort or lighting quality.
 Most lighting, HVAC and VFD upgrade projects can have relatively quick payback, and we offer incentives for these upgrades to accelerate that payback.

 - Light-emitting diode (LED) fixtures